12 Must-Have Campervan Accessories for Stress Free Adventures

 And definitely for lighting, and recharging and running any on-board items such as fridges and cookers off the mains.

-Campervan hire firms will provide electric hook up equipment that connects to campsite electrics.
+Campervan rental companies will provide electric hook up equipment that connects to campsite electrics.

 If you’re investing in a campervan you’ll definitely need an electric hook-up, whether it’s a 16 amp C-form cable or a complete hook-up kit.